 Most organizations don’t have a foundational perspective in place to guide leadership in this journey, so how can leadership create a model and process that encompasses each aspect of DEIB?
 While many leaders recognize the importance of DEIB, most are uncertain of how to make progress.

-Similar to an “Equal Opportunity Employer” slogan on most company’s job postings, Diversity & Inclusion policies and procedures generally existed in an employee handbook, but rarely were they examined and maintained to ensure individuals of various groups were being treated equally or whether they felt like they were included and belonged.
-Recent events have influenced organizations to reexamine their practices to better understand how current policies and procedures are adversely affecting various groups of employees, and what actions may be taken to better foster an environment of inclusion.
+Similar to an “Equal Opportunity Employer” slogan on most company’s job postings, D&I policies and procedures generally existed in an employee handbook, but rarely were they examined and maintained to ensure individuals of various groups were being treated equally or whether they felt like they were included and belonged.
+Recent events have influenced organizations to re-examine their practices to better understand how current policies and procedures are adversely affecting various groups of employees and what actions may be taken to better foster an environment of inclusion.
 Leaders have begun to realize that there is a need to move beyond traditional D&I thinking and accept a broader framework of DEIB.
 To understand this more robust concept, it helps to begin with a brief definition of each of the DEIB factors and the relationship between them.

 Diversity is defined as having a well-balanced group of employees, which can be considered the demographic makeup of a company’s workforce.
-Historically this has been measured by collecting information on gender, age, race or ethnicity, disability status, and other factors of identity.
+Historically, this has been measured by collecting information on gender, age, race or ethnicity, disability status, and other factors of identity.
 Up until recently, most companies collected little to no demographic information regarding more sensitive demographics such as gender identity, sexual identity, or others.

 Equity refers to equal outcomes for different groups of employees across the workforce.

-Belonging is feeling you are included at the table—having a sense that you belong there, that you are safe to participate in conversations, that you can attend the discussion, and you have a clear line of sight into the objective.
+Belonging is feeling you are included at the table — having a sense that you belong there, that you are safe to participate in conversations, that you can attend the discussion, and you have a clear line of sight into the objective.

-You can see from the definitions above that diversity and inclusion alone don’t provide leaders an understanding of what actions need to be taken to foster an environment where everyone can fit in and feel as if they belong.
+You can see from the definitions that diversity and inclusion alone don’t provide leaders an understanding of what actions need to be taken to foster an environment where everyone can fit in and feel as if they belong.
 To truly understand the varying employee experiences, an analysis of equity is critical to understand where there are equal outcomes for varying groups of people.
 These three elements of diversity, equity, and inclusion all contribute to whether an employee feels as if they belong.
 After all, being at the table is much different than feeling you belong at the table.

 Visualize a group of people sitting around a table.
-Diversity is defined as ensuring you have the right people around the table, equity is ensuring those people have a chair at the right height, inclusion is ensuring those people feel like they are part of the conversation, and belonging is feeling psychologically safe to participate.
+Diversity is defined as ensuring you have the right people around the table.
+Equity is ensuring those people have a chair at the right height.
+Inclusion is ensuring those people feel like they are part of the conversation, and belonging is feeling psychologically safe to participate.

 In looking at the WSA Belonging Model, you can see the relationship between the four components of DEIB for how diversity, equity, and inclusion lead us to the end goal of belonging.
 The demographic makeup of the organization in combination with the top-down drivers of belonging are a measure of how organizational policies and managerial practices impact employees’ sense of inclusion and the extent to which employees perceive equitable processes.
-Bottom-up drivers measure team inclusion, individual buy-in and psychological safety and provide a measure and blueprint of the state of DEIB at the organization.
+Bottom-up drivers measure team inclusion, individual buy-in, and psychological safety.
+Bottom-up drivers provide a measure and blueprint of the state of DEIB at the organization.
 Another important component that is often overlooked that also impacts employees’ sense of belonging are fundamental drivers of engagement.
 In addition to having significant influence on levels of engagement, they generally have significant impacts on belonging as well.

 Every organization has one or two fundamental drivers that rise in priority across belonging efforts.
 By focusing on all three categories of belonging drivers (top-down, bottom-up drivers, and fundamental drivers of engagement), organizations can uncover what’s impacting the sense of belonging.